Tony-gh123/linear-regression-lse-gd/readme.md

 <img src="figures/linear_regression_fit.png" alt="data_results">

 _**Figure 2.** Simple Linear Regression Fit
-Scatter plot of Math vs. Science scores with fitted regression line: ŷ = 0.667x + 16.8
+Scatter plot of math vs. science scores with fitted regression line: ŷ = 0.667x + 16.8
 The line captures the overall upward trend, confirming a positive association.
 Data points are symmetrically scattered around the line, supporting the linearity assumption.
-R² = 0.398 indicates that ~40% of the variation in Science scores is explained by Math scores._
+R² = 0.398 indicates that ~40% of the variation in science scores is explained by math scores._

 <img src="figures/residuals_plot.png" alt="data_results">

 _**Figure 3.** Residuals vs. Predicted Values
-Plot of residuals (observed − predicted Science scores) against predicted values.
+Plot of residuals (observed − predicted science scores) against predicted values.
 Points are randomly scattered around the zero line with no obvious curvature or funnel shape, supporting linearity and homoscedasticity.
 A few points exceed ±20, indicating potential influential observations, but overall, model assumptions are reasonably met._

 <img src="figures/model_convergence.png" alt="data_results">

-_**Figure 4.** Cost function (½ MSE) vs. iteration during training on standardized Math scores (α = 0.01, 1000 iterations).
+_**Figure 4.** Cost function (½ MSE) vs. iteration during training on standardized math scores (α = 0.01, 1000 iterations).
 The cost drops sharply in the first 200 iterations and plateaus near zero by iteration ~400, confirming successful convergence to the minimum.
 The smooth, monotonic decrease validates stable learning and appropriate learning rate._

 ### **Linear Regression Model Results**

-The model explains about 40% of the variability in students’ Science scores based on their Math scores, indicating a moderate linear relationship.
-While Math score is a useful predictor, other factors surely contribute significantly to Science score performance.
+The model explains about 40% of the variability in students’ science scores based on their math scores, indicating a moderate linear relationship.
+While math score is a useful predictor, other factors surely contribute significantly to science score performance.

 **Note On Standardization**: I found it useful to standardize our feature variable (x).
 Standardization helps the model converge faster by reducing the range and centering the data around zero, which allows us to use a larger learning rate and achieve faster computation.
 After training, we de-standardize the model parameters to interpret the results in the original data units.